alamj/DataDrivenFluid/README.md

 Illustration of Proper Orthogonal Decomposition (POD) and (DMD)

 Data    : flow past a cylinder at Reynolds number, Re = 400.
 There are two data files.
+          The data can be downloaded from the given link.

           cyldata6h.csv contains  600 snapshots of the vorticity at a time step of dt = 0.125 the first data (~2.2GB) can be downloaded from this link: